Substance abuse is a life-limiting and often life-destroying disability

 If you are unable to get or keep a job because of substance abuse and are ready to overcome your addictions, regain stability in your life, and realize your potential, we can help.

-The caring professionals in our four-week residential programs guide you through the emotional, physical and medical aspects of confronting an addiction and replacing it with a rewarding lifestyle.
+The caring professionals in our four-week residential programs guide you through the emotional and physical aspects of confronting an addiction and replacing it with a rewarding lifestyle.

 Expedited admission is available for job retention service referrals.

 Learn to recognize the negative factors that contribute to addictive behavior and the positive attitude and skills to successfully overcome them.

 An addictions counselor provides support and guidance at every step from intake to employment.